 Is involved in immune cell function, combatting inflammation, and may have properties to prevent the common cold from multiplying (meaning you can fight it off faster).
 Beans, legumes, whole grains, nuts and mushrooms are all good sources.

 Although usually associated with calming nausea, it actually contains powerful antiviral, antioxidant and anti-inflammatory effects to help to strengthen the immune system.
 Plus, it's soothing and calming properties promote circulation in the body.
 Make a delicious warm tea, chop it for stir fry, soup, or cold-pressed juice.

 Spice it up.
 Plus, get a list of potent health-promoting benefits: detoxifies, mega antiviral, antifungal and antibacterial properties to fight infections and inflammation.
 Golden turmeric milk is one of the most popular (and tasty) wellness trends this year, with good reason.
 It’s easy to make, tastes amazing, will help you sleep and is anti-inflammatory.
-Check out the recipe here to try it at home.
+Check out the recipe for tumeric milk to try it at home.

 Helps your body absorb calcium, oversees cell growth and proper immune system functioning.
 The biggest source of vitamin D comes from sunlight.
 During the winter our levels drop, unless you travel to another part of the world where it’s hot.
 There are some foods that help such as mushrooms, fortified soy and almond milk, tofu, and certain fish like salmon, tuna, mackerel.

 If you don’t want to get sick this season, keep your immune system protected by taking extra care of yourself.
 And, you can get a strong foundation to fight off sickness from food.
-Here are a few immunity supporting dishes and juices from Veestro for a jumpstart: golden chickpea stew, power of the tropics juice, keep the doctor away, tomato lentil soup and more.
+Here are a few immunity supporting dishes and juices from Veestro for a jumpstart: golden chickpea stew and more.